trstickland/snp-sites/build-from-source.md

 ## Debian/Ubuntu build

-The following build of snp-sites 2.4.0 was tested on Debian 9.3.0 'stretch' and Ununtu 16.04.4 LTS 'xenial'.
+The following build of snp-sites 2.4.0 was tested on Debian 8.10.0 'jessie' and 9.3.0 'stretch', and Ununtu 16.04.4 LTS 'xenial'.

 ```bash
 export PREFIX=/usr/local